hardcommitoneself/trackbot/api/README.md

 `description`:

-+ Stores the actual distance, time or score of a result or meetEntry, etc.
++ Stores the actual distance, time or score of a result or meetEventEntry, etc.

 `attributes`: